irace/irace.github.com/_posts/2018-12-30-how-i-learned-to-read.md

 ## Keeping a streak

 If you’re the type of person who [finds streaks to be motivational](https://irace.me/habits), keeping track of a streak is an easy way to make sure that you’re spending at least a few minutes reading each day.
 Just five or ten minutes each day is a great place to start; <mark>those minutes really do add up</mark>, but perhaps more importantly, a streak helps ingrain the habit of dipping into your book during your commute or while waiting in line at the grocery store.
-Or really, anytime when you might otherwis default to scrolling through Twitter or Instagram.
+Or really, anytime when you might otherwise default to scrolling through Twitter or Instagram.

 <figure>
   <img src="/images/reading/streaks.png" style="width: 300px;" alt="My 2018 reading streak">